-No. Date Lecture topic Assignment due (All labs and checkpoints for the corresponding modules) Supporting material 1 Tuesday, August 31, 2021 Introduction, bias testing, decision quality, policies explanation - 2 Thursday, September 2, 2021 Dual process theory of thought: System 1 and System 2, Common cognitive bias: Framing, representativeness, availability, confirmation, anchoring and overconfidence; bounded rationality.
+No. Lecture topic Assignment due (All labs and checkpoints for the corresponding modules) Supporting material 1 Introduction, bias testing, decision quality, policies explanation - 2 Dual process theory of thought: System 1 and System 2, Common cognitive bias: Framing, representativeness, availability, confirmation, anchoring and overconfidence; bounded rationality.
 Counterproductive group behaviors Thinking, Fast and Slow Daniel Kahneman Talks at Google (Links to an external site.)
-3 Tuesday, September 7, 2021 Introduction to measurement.
-Definitions, representational condition, validity, scales, reliability, resolution Module 4, 5 & 6 Ford, Measurement Theory for Software Engineers download 4 Thursday, September 9, 2021 What should we measure?
-The Goal Question Metrics approach Briand, Practical Guidelines for Measurement-Based Process Improvement download
+3 Introduction to measurement.
+Definitions, representational condition, validity, scales, reliability, resolution Module 4, 5 & 6 Ford, Measurement Theory for Software Engineers 4 What should we measure?
+The Goal Question Metrics approach Briand, Practical Guidelines for Measurement- Based Process Improvement 5 Measuring people's opinion.
+Survey design Module 7, 8 & 9 Johnson, Chapter 7, How to construct a questionnaire 6 Metrics frameworks, motivational measurement Kaner, Software Engineering Metrics: What Do They Measure and How Do We Know?
+7 Subjective probability, overconfidence, calibration (1) Module 10 & 11 Valerdi, The Human Element of Decision Making in Systems Engineers: A Focus on Optimism 8 Subjective probability, overconfidence, calibration (2) McCahan, Introduction to Estimation 9 Back of the envelope calculations Module 12 & 13 Book, Estimating probable system cost Ferreira, A Primer on Process Mining, 2nd, Aijaz, Understanding Experimentation Platforms 10 Process mining, A/B Testing, Value of Information, Monte Carlo simulations (1) Dieter, Decision Making and Concept Selection

-5 Tuesday, September 14, 2021 Measuring people's opinion.
-Survey design Module 7, 8 & 9 Johnson, Chapter 7, How to construct a guestionnaire, (Links to an external site.)
-6 Thursday, September 16, 2021 Metrics frameworks, motivational measurement Kaner, Software Engineering Metrics: What Do They Measure and How Do We Know? download 7 Tuesday, September 21, 2021 Subjective probability, overconfidence, calibration (1) Module 10 & 11 Valerdi, The Human Element of Decision Making in Systems Engineers: A Focus on Optimism download 8 Thursday, September 23, 2021 Subjective probability, overconfidence, calibration (2) McCahan, Introduction to Estimation download 9 Tuesday, September 28, 2021 Back of the envelope calculations Module 12 & 13 Book, Estimating probable system cost download Ferreira, A Primer on Process Mining, 2nd, https://www.springer.com/us/book/978303 0418182 (Links to an external site.)
-Aijaz, Understanding Experimentation Platforms download 10 Thursday, September 30, 2021 Process mining, A/B Testing, Value of Information, Monte Carlo simulations (1) Dieter, Decision Making and Concept Selection download 11 Tuesday, October 5, 2021 Process mining, A/B Testing, Value of Information, Monte Carlo simulations (2) Module 14 & 15 Grey, Modeling and Simulation 12 Thursday, October 7, 2021 Decision making.
-The decision making process, utility theory, decision matrices, consequences: immediate, lifecycle 13 Tuesday, October 12, 2021 Module 16 & 17
+11 Process mining, A/B Testing, Value of Information, Monte Carlo simulations (2) Module 14 & 15 Grey, Modeling and Simulation 12 Decision making.
+The decision making process, utility theory, decision matrices, consequences: immediate, lifecycle 13 Module 16 & 17

 Accommodations for Students Disabilities.
-If you have a disability and have an accommodations letter form the Disability Resources office, I encourage you to discuss your accommodations and needs with me as early in the semester as possible.
+If you have a disability and have an accommodations letter from the Disability Resources office, I encourage you to discuss your accommodations and needs with me as early in the semester as possible.
 I will work with you to ensure that accommodations are provided as appropriate.
 If you suspect that you may have a disability and would benefit from accommodations but are not yet registered with the Office of Disability Resources, I encourage you to contact them at access@andrew.cmu.edu.